What Is a RACI Matrix? Definition, Examples, Uses

 Informed

 Informed persons are those that need to stay in the loop of communication throughout the project.
 These individuals do not have to be consulted or be a part of the decision-making, but they should be made aware of all project updates.
-Typically, this party are business owners or stakeholders that are more interested in viewing the project at a 30,000-foot view.
+Typically, this party consists of business owners or stakeholders that are more interested in viewing the project at a 30,000-foot view.
 Keep this group on your CC list for awareness of topics, decisions, and progress — that includes making them part of the initial project kickoff and project demos as optional attendees.
 This group often also falls under the accountable group.

 Some examples of informed parties are: